On the Structural Parameterizations of 2-Club with Triangle Constraints: Preliminaries

-\paragraph{Parameterized Complexity and Kernelization:} A {\em parameterized problem} $L$ is a subset of $\Sigma^* \times \bN$ where $\Sigma$ is a finite alphabet.
+\subparagraph*{Parameterized Complexity and Kernelization:} A {\em parameterized problem} $L$ is a subset of $\Sigma^* \times \bN$ where $\Sigma$ is a finite alphabet.
 The input instance to a parameterized problem $L$ is denoted by $(x, k)$ where $x \in \Sigma^*$ and $k \in \bN$ is the {\em parameter}.
-A parameterized problem $L$ is {\em fixed-parameter tractable} if given $(x, k) \in \Sigma^* \times \bN$, there is an algorithm $\cA$ that runs in $f(k)\cdot |x|^{\OO(1)}$-time and correctly decides whether $(x, k) \in L$ or not for some computable function $f: \bN \rightarrow \bN$.
+A parameterized problem $L$ is {\em fixed-parameter tractable} if there is an algorithm $\cA$ and a computable function $f: \bN \rightarrow \bN$ that given $(x, k) \in \Sigma^* \times \bN$, runs in $f(k)\cdot |x|^{\OO(1)}$-time and correctly decides whether $(x, k) \in L$.
 The algorithm $\cA$ in the above definition is known as {\em fixed-parameter algorithm} (or {\em FPT algorithm}).
 Design of preprocessing rules is an important steps to design efficient parameterized algorithms.
 A parameterized problem $L \subseteq \Sigma^* \times \bN$ admits a {\em kernelization} if there exists a polynomial-time algorithm $\cB$ that given an input instance $(x, k)$ of $L$, outputs an equivalent instance $(x',k')$ such that $|x'| + k' \leq g(k)$ for some computable function $g: \bN \rightarrow \bN$ and the output instance $(x',k')$ is known as the {\em kernel} for $L$.
 If $g(\cdot)$ is a polynomial function, then $L$ admits a {\em polynomial kernel}.
-We refer to \cite{CyganFKLMPPS15,DowneyF13,FlumG06} for more formal definitions on parameterized complexity and kernelization.

-\paragraph{Some Simple Results:} Before proving our main results, we first provide two simple results for {\trangle} {\twoclub}.
-First, we illustrate how to formulate {\trangle} {\twoclub} using Monadic Second-Order Logic (MSO$_2$) formula.
-Subsequently, this MSO$_2$ formula helps us to invoke Courcelles' Theorem \cite{Courcelle90} and prove that {\rVT} {\twoclub} is FPT when paraeterized by ${\trw} + r$, but the running time of the FPT algorithm has tower of exponents of $\OO({\trw} + r)$.

-\begin{proposition}(\cite{Courcelle90}) Suppose that a graph property can be described as a monadic second-order logic formula $\phi$.
-Then given a graph $G$ with $m$ vertices, $n$ vertices, and $k = {\trw}(G)$, it can be recognized in $g(||\phi||, k) \cdot (n + m)$-time if a given graph has this property, where $f$ is a computable function, $||\phi||$ is the length of the encoding of $\phi$ as a string. \end{proposition}